• Skip to primary navigation

 What to Serve with Them

-If you're serving these deep-fried potatoes as a side dish, they go great with hamburgers, hot dogs, steaks, or practically any kind of meat.
+If you're serving them as a side dish, they go great with hamburgers, hot dogs, steaks, or practically any kind of meat.

 • Make sure all the potato slices are the same thickness (about the same thickness as pickle slices.
 A mandolin really works well and it makes the slices quicker, too.